scala/scala3/docs/_spec/04-basic-definitions.md

   ```
 where ´\mathit{tps'}´ is computed as in the previous cases.

-### Non-Parameterized Type Declarations and Type Aliases
+### Non-Parameterized Type Member Definitions

-A _type declaration_ `type ´t´ >: ´L´ <: ´H´` declares ´t´ to be an abstract type whose [type definition](03-types.html#type-definitions) has the lower bound type ´L´ and upper bound type ´H´.
+An _abstract type member_ definition `type ´t´ >: ´L´ <: ´H´` declares ´t´ to be an abstract type whose [type definition](03-types.html#type-definitions) has the lower bound type ´L´ and upper bound type ´H´.

-If a type declaration appears as a member declaration of a type, implementations of the type may implement ´t´ with any type ´T´ for which ´L <: T <: H´.
+If a type definition appears as a member definition of a type, implementations of the type may implement ´t´ with any type ´T´ for which ´L <: T <: H´.
 It is a compile-time error if ´L´ does not conform to ´H´.

-A _type alias_ `type ´t´ = ´T´` defines ´t´ to be an alias name for the type ´T´.
+A _type alias_ definition `type ´t´ = ´T´` defines ´t´ to be an alias name for the type ´T´.

-An _opaque type alias_ `opaque type ´t´ >: ´L´ <: ´H´ = ´T´` defines ´t´ to be an opaque type alias with public bounds `>: ´L´ <: ´H´` and a private alias `= ´T´`.
+An _opaque type alias_ definition `opaque type ´t´ >: ´L´ <: ´H´ = ´T´` defines ´t´ to be an opaque type alias with public bounds `>: ´L´ <: ´H´` and a private alias `= ´T´`.
 An opaque type alias can only be declared within a [template](./05-classes-and-objects.html#templates).
 It cannot be `private` and cannot be overridden in subclasses.
 In order for the definition to be valid, ´T´ must satisfy some constraints: